rhysormond/config/docs/README.md

 # Desktop Environment

-These configs are designed to be installed on top of Manjaro XFCE.
+These configs are designed to be installed on top of Manjaro XFCE minimal.
 To get things running:
  - install these config files as outlined above
  - install the dependencies below

 # Dependencies

+Before installing the below packages `base-devel` and `binutils` need to be installed.

 | Name                      | Use                            |
 | ------------------------- | ------------------------------ |